 If germs are the cause of your consistent bad breath, then improving your hygiene routine can help improve it by cleaning your teeth, gums, and tongue of the harmful microbes.
 Aside from properly brushing and flossing your teeth, you can also try;

-- Eat breakfast before brushing—Sometimes, you may just need a boost ridding your mouth of bacteria in the morning.
-Since your mouth is dry due to reduced saliva, try eating a well-balanced breakfast to kick-start your saliva flow before brushing your teeth in the morning.
+- Eat breakfast after brushing—Sometimes, you may just need a boost ridding your mouth of bacteria in the morning.
+Since your mouth is dry due to reduced saliva, try brushing your teeth before breakfast to remove the bacteria that cause troubles while eating.
+Add flossing to that routine also.
+Ask your dentist or hygienist how to floss properly.

 - Quit smoking/chewing tobacco—The chemicals found in smoking and chewing tobacco can interfere with proper cell activity in your mouth.
 The disturbance can create a hospitable environment for harmful bacteria, increasing your risk for chronic dental health issues like bad breath and gum disease.